 When we think of traditional Lake District fare, we have to admit that rum is not the first thing that comes to mind!
 Sticky Grasmere gingerbread, sugary Kendal mint cake and spicy Cumberland sausages maybe, but you would never imagine that Cumbria has a fascinating smuggling history as part of the international rum trade.
 Nowadays this sweet drink is used in various Cumbrian recipes with other imported ingredients such as nutmeg and ginger.
 The Lake District is becoming a real go-to for foodies who appreciate the locally sourced produce and traditional recipes.
-Here we bring you a selection of scrumptious treats that you must sample during your Lake District holidays.
+Get a taste of the Lakes with this selection of scrumptious treats that you must sample during your Lake District holidays.

 Sticky toffee pudding

-There is no better place to try this light figgy sponge pudding than at the hotel where it was first presented to the public back in the 1970s.
-Such is its popularity, the chefs involved in making this secretive recipe at Sharrow Bay have all had to sign confidentiality agreements to never disclose the recipe, so you won’t be able to come away with any secret information unfortunately!
+There is no better place to try the traditional sticky toffee pudding, a light and figgy sponge pudding, than at the hotel where it was first presented to the public back in the 1970s.
+Such is its popularity, the chefs involved in making this secretive recipe at Ullswater’s Sharrow Bay Country House Hotel have all had to sign confidentiality agreements to never disclose the recipe, so unfortunately you won’t be able to come away with any secret information!
 Visit the hotel for afternoon tea - served with butterscotch sauce and a large dollop of clotted cream, the pudding and spectacular views over Lake Ullswater are just the thing to perk you up after a long fell walk.

 Kendal mint cake